angular-redux/ng-redux/README.md

     /* ngRedux will merge the requested state's slice and actions onto this, you don't need to redefine them in your controller */

-    let unsubscribe = $ngRedux.connect(this.mapStateToTarget, CounterActions)(this);
+    let unsubscribe = $ngRedux.connect(this.mapStateTothis, CounterActions)(this);
     $scope.$on('$destroy', unsubscribe);
   }

-  // Which part of the Redux global state does our component want to receive on $scope? mapStateToTarget(state) {
+  // Which part of the Redux global state does our component want to receive? mapStateToThis(state) {
     return {
-      counter: state.counter
+      value: state.counter
     };
   }
 }